 Risotto alla Fragole (Italian Strawberry Risotto)

-6 cups chicken stock
+- 6 cups (1 1/2 liters) chicken stock

-2 1/4 ounces (60 grams) unsalted butter, divided
+- 2 1/4 ounces (60 grams) unsalted butter divided

-3 tablespoons brandy
+- 3 tablespoons (44 milliliters) brandy

-18 ounces (500 grams) risotto rice (Carnaroli or Arborio)
+- 18 ounces (500 grams) risotto rice (Carnaroli or Arborio)

-Salt and pepper to taste
+- Salt and pepper to taste

-1/2 cup (50 grams) freshly grated Parmesan cheese, plus additional for serving
+- 1/2 cup (50 grams) freshly grated Parmesan cheese plus additional for serving

 - In a medium pot, heat the stock and bring it to a light simmer.

-In a large saucepan, melt half the butter over medium low heat.
+- In a large saucepan, melt half the butter over medium low heat.
 Add the shallot and cook until softened.
 Stir in half of the strawberry halves and cook for another 2 minutes.

-Add the simmering stock, 1/2 cup at a time, and stir continuously until the liquid has been absorbed before adding more stock.
+- Add the simmering stock, 1/2 cup at a time, and stir continuously until the liquid has been absorbed before adding more stock.
 Continue adding stock and stirring until the rice is creamy and soft, but with a slightly firm bite, about 20 minutes.

-Stir in the remaining strawberries and butter, then the Parmesan cheese.
+- Stir in the remaining strawberries and butter, then the Parmesan cheese.

-Serve immediately with additional Parmesan cheese and freshly ground black pepper if desired.
+- Serve immediately with additional Parmesan cheese and freshly ground black pepper if desired.